pwitab/utilitarian-api-docs/docs/component_settings.md

     although not all choices may be available on all operating systems.

     Utilitarian still handles all datetimes as time zone aware internally.
+    This setting should only be changed if you are fully aware of the implications.

     Defaults to `'UTC'`

 ## DLMS UDP Server